wkraz/crypto-app/README.md

 - Click on any of the common coins displayed below the search bar for quick access.
 - Select a timeframe to view the price graph.
 - Key metrics will be displayed on the left side of the graph.
-- The safety score will be displayed under the key metrics.
-Click on the safety score section to see an explanation of the numbers that went into the calculation.
+- Click on the safety score to see detailed metrics and explanations.
-- Click on `predict` to see a list of predictive metrics that directly extend the graph based on trained ML algorithms.

 ## API Integration
 This application integrates with the CoinGecko API to fetch real-time cryptocurrency data.
 The API endpoints used include: